HenrySwanson/math-mondays/content/2020-03-30-dehn-invariant.md

 * cut it at a point
 * split it along its entire length

 By looking at what these operations do to edges, we can cobble together a quantity that stays invariant.
-The properties of an edge that we care about are its length and its dihedral angle.<sup id="ref1">[[1]](#fn1)</sup>.
+The properties of an edge that we care about are its length and its dihedral angle.[ref]The dihedral angle of an edge is the angle between the two faces adjacent to it.
+You can think of it as a measure of the 'sharpness' of an edge; a 90° edge is like the edge of a countertop, but a 15° edge will cut like a knife.[/ref]

 In the first situation, the edge stays unchanged.
 That one's easy.